 In addition to formative and summative assessment, the English leads and SLT complete work scrutiny and learning walks to gain a wider picture of English learning and its impact across the school.

 Grammar and punctuation are crucial aspects of techniques for children using cohesive writing.
 Ultimately, grammar and punctuation is taught alongside an approach to writing which is based on developing pieces depending on the purpose and audience.

-Phases are the way the Letters and Sounds Programme is broken down to teach sounds in a certain order.
-The Letters and Sounds programme is divided into six phases, with each phase building on the skills and knowledge of previous learning.
+Phases are the way that the complex alphabetic code of English is broken down to teach sounds in a certain order.
+There are six phases, with each phase building on the skills and knowledge of previous learning.
 We concentrate on Phases 1 and 2 in our Nursery, Phases 3 and 4 in Reception, Phase 5 in Year 1 and Phase 6 in Year 2.
 There are no big leaps in learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
-They are also taught to read and spell ‘tricky words’ – words with spellings that are unusual or that children have not yet been taught or words which cannot be decoded using a phonic strategy.
-These include the words ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so you need to just ‘recognise’ them.
+They are also taught to read and spell ‘tricky words’ which are words with spellings that are unusual or that children have not yet been taught or words which cannot be decoded using a phonic strategy.
+These include words such as ‘to’, ‘was’, ‘said’ and ‘the’ which cannot be sounded out and therefore need to be learnt by sight for reading and spelling.

 Activities are divided into seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and finally oral blending and segmenting.